Boras: D-backs will make offer to Martinez

 "He's been a very competitive owner, a good owner in that way," Boras, who recently began representing Martinez, told the Arizona Republic.
 "The great thing is it's rare in free agency where you get a chance to see the player perform in your market and with your team.
 What a determined player.
 He's diligent.
 He's driven, no doubt."

 Martinez, 30, stands to cash in this offseason after having his most prolific season of his eight in the majors, and there are early indications Boras will seek a contract in the range of $200 million.
-He compared Martinez's worth to the Angels' Justin Upton ($106 million over five years) and the Mets' Yoenis Cespedes ($110 million over four).
+Boras compared Martinez's worth to the Angels' Justin Upton ($106 million over five years) and the Mets' Yoenis Cespedes ($110 million over four).

 "Do any of them hit 40-something home runs and hit .300?"
 Boras said.
 "Neither have hit 40 in a season.
 You have to look at performance and say, 'Where is the performer who is comparable?'
 And you go from there.
 I don't believe any of those performers are in that place."